-The first section of the path leads down through low regenerating forest.
+The first section of the track leads down through low regenerating forest.

 At the track junction, keep right and head towards the former pā site.
 If you keep left at the junction, you’ll go down the restored Comans Track, all the way down to Karekare Beach.
 It is a long climb coming back up from there, so if you have limited time, turn right to the pā site.

 Take the track to the lookout point and check out the pou (marker sculpture) that marks the site of the pā.
 This is an important place for Te Kawerau a Maki, the Māori iwi that has authority over this land, so please stay on the track.

 A small lookout platform at the end of the trail provides amazing views to the north and south.

 Back on the track, keep to the left and climb up to the coastal route with more amazing views and wind-swept forest.
 The track takes you back to the northern end of the car park.